mafredri/zsh-async/README.md

 * `$6` has next result in buffer (0 = buffer empty, 1 = yes)
   * This means another async job has completed and is pending in the buffer, it's very likely that your callback function will be called a second time (or more) in this execution.
 It's generally a good idea to e.g. delay prompt updates (`zle reset-prompt`) until the buffer is empty to prevent strange states in ZLE.

+Possible error return codes for the job name `[async]`:

+* `1` Corrupt worker output.
+* `2` ZLE watcher detected an error on the worker fd.
+* `3` Response from async_job when worker is missing.
+* `130` Async worker crashed, this should not happen but it can mean the file descriptor has become corrupt.
+This must be followed by a `async_stop_worker [name]` and then the worker and tasks should be restarted.
+It is unknown why this happens.

 #### `async_register_callback <worker_name> <callback_function>`

 Register a callback for completed jobs.
 As soon as a job is finished, `async_process_results` will be called with the specified callback function.
 This requires that a worker is initialized with the -n (notify) option.